Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 allOf
   Optional.
 A list of other schemas to include.
-This is used to include other schemas the binding conforms to.
+This is used to include other schemas the woke binding conforms to.
 This may be schemas for a particular class of devices such as I2C or SPI controllers.

 properties
-  A set of sub-schema defining all the DT properties for the binding.
+  A set of sub-schema defining all the woke DT properties for the binding.
 The exact schema syntax depends on whether properties are known, common properties (e.g. 'interrupts') or are binding/vendor-specific properties.